SPANDigital/presidium-json-schema/README.md

   -d, --destination string   the output directory (default ".")
-  -e, --extension string     the schema extension (default "*.schema.json") -o, --ordered              preserve the schema order (defaults to alphabetical) -w, --walk                 walk through sub-directories
+  -e, --extension string     the schema extension (default "*.schema.json") -o, --ordered              preserve the schema order (defaults to alphabetical) -p, --orderedfilepath      preserve the schema order (defaults to alphabetical) by appending a digit to the filename prefix -c, --clean                removes the output directory before generating output files, negative by default -w, --walk                 walk through sub-directories
 ```